Who we are

 Curated by Francesco Cassese, Marco Castellaneta, Martino Marzegalli, Paolo Nardi, Simone Selva

-The exhibition traces the life events of Amadeo Peter Giannini (1870–1949), an Italian-American pioneer born to a family of Italian immigrants, who radically transformed the banking sector in the United States.
+The aim of the exhibition is to retrace the episodes in the life of Amadeo Peter Giannini (1870–1949), an Italian-American pioneer born to a family of Italian immigrants, who radically transformed the banking sector in the United States.
+Founder of the Bank of Italy, which later became Bank of America, Giannini undertook not only an economic commitment, but a social one as well—starting from a keen observation of reality and people’s needs.

-After the 1906 San Francisco earthquake, he offered loans without requiring documents or collateral, risking everything to help small business owners and families rebuild their lives.
+After the 1906 San Francisco earthquake, he offered loans without requiring documents or guarantees, risking everything to help small business owners and families rebuild their lives.
+This inclusive and visionary approach, based on mutual trust, revolutionized the banking system and helped grow an entire generation of entrepreneurs and creatives by supporting pioneering projects.

-For Giannini, each person’s desire for fulfillment was a good for everyone.
-Therefore, it was essential to invest and take risks so that everyone could be put in a position to express and develop their talents.
+He believed that each person’s desire for self-fulfillment was a good not only for the individual but also for society as a whole.
+Therefore, it was necessary to invest and take risks so that everyone could be in a position to develop their talents.
+This vision fostered development and well-being for many.